Jospi04/JeyVi/README.md

 "LocPref": "51", //Prefix of your current country (optional)

-"NombreDelBot": "QUANTUM-BOT", //Name of your bot
+"NombreDelBot": "PRUEBA-BOT", //Name of your bot

 "MinimoDeUsuarios": 3, //If you join your bot to a group and it does not meet this number of members, the bot will not respond at all